bklogic/java-data-access-client/README.md

 # BackLogic Java Persistence Client
-A Java client to work with BackLogic Persistence Platform to stremeline application persistecne programming, inspired by Spring Boot Data Repository patterns.
+A Java client to work with BackLogic Persistence Platform to streamline application persistence programming, inspired by Spring Boot Data Repository patterns.